Motorized vs manual patio screens: which is right for your patio?

 Pick motorized if your opening is wider than twelve feet, your household runs the screens every day, or your home already lives on Alexa, Google Home, or Apple HomeKit.
 Pick manual if the site is a cottage, the openings are small, or the budget is fixed.
 The right answer flips by site.

 Walk the opening with someone who installs both.
 Measure the width, count the daily uses, and ask whether 120V is reachable.
-The honest tradeoff makes the decision in five minutes — book a free no-pressure consult and we'll do it with you.
+Book a free site visit and we'll do it with you.